 |2 years||3 years||4 years||5 years|

-*Multi-year memberships are not available for this membership category.
+*Multi-year memberships are not available for these membership categories.

 **This is a one-off fee for a life membership.
 To be eligible for the ‘retired’ category you need to have been a TASA member for at least 6 of the previous 10 years.